Strong edge-coloring of graphs with maximum edge weight seven: The proof of Theorem

 \begin{claim} There are no $1$-vertices in $H$. \end{claim}

 \begin{proof} Assume that $v$ is a $1$-vertex and $e$ is the only edge on $v$.
-It is easy to check that there are at most $9$ edges of distance at most $2$ from $e$, which contradicts Corollary \ref{cor}. \end{proof}
+Deleting $v$ and $e$ from $H$, we get a subgraph $H'$ with a strong $13$-edge-coloring $f$, which is a partial coloring of $H$.
+It is easy to check that, in $E(H')$, there are at most $9$ edges of distance at most $2$ from $e$, so $L_f(e)\ge 4$, hence by Lemma \ref{lemma}, we can extend $f$ to a strong $13$-edge-coloring of $H$, a contradiction. \end{proof}

 \begin{claim} There are no $6$-vertices in $H$. \end{claim} \begin{proof} This is clear because, under the assumption that $W(H)\le 7$, a $6$-vertex can only be adjacent to $1$-vertices. \end{proof}